kooxuan/UTM-E-Portfolio/BIOINFORMATICS I (SECB2103)/README.md

 🧬 SECB2103 – Bioinformatics I

-This repository contains our group project for SECB2103 Bioinformatics I at Universiti Teknologi Malaysia.
+This folder contains our group project for SECB2103 Bioinformatics I at Universiti Teknologi Malaysia.

 The project, titled “Find a Gene”, explores computational methods to identify and analyze novel genes using bioinformatics tools.